4d/docs/website/translated_docs/es/REST/$method.md

 `$method=subentityset` allows you to sort the data returned by the relation attribute defined in the REST request.

-To sort the data, you use the `$subOrderby` property.
+Para ordenar los datos, se utiliza la propiedad `$subOrderby`.
 For each attribute, you specify the order as ASC (or asc) for ascending order and DESC (desc) for descending order.
 By default, the data is sorted in ascending order.

 If you want to specify multiple attributes, you can delimit them with a comma, µ, `$subOrderby="lastName desc, firstName asc"`.